pydy/pydy/examples/two_mass_spring_damper/README.md

 ## Problem

-This code takes manually entered equations of motion and uses pydy.system.System to simulate the time response.
+This code demonstrates methods for manually entering the equations of motion and uses pydy.system.System to simulate the time response.
 The diagram and defining coordinates are given in the following figure.

 <div align="center">
 <table class="image">